 Most organisations running older versions of Sitecore will have content editors and developers wanting to work for that organisation, and who may decide against it if they are not offered a platform that drives their skills forward.
 We see this becoming more and more important as these tools are becoming more and more mainstream for people to use and upskill in.

-There are significant fundamental changes between versions 8.0 and 9.x, and upgrading isn't always easy, but there are techniques and processes that we use, and you can use, to get upgraded fast.
+There are fundamental changes between versions 8.0, 9.x and 10.x, and whilst upgrading isn't always easy, there are techniques and processes that we use, and you can use, to get upgraded fast with confidence.

 Abstracting your code and configuration correctly

 It’s recommended that you abstract you code and configuration away from the Sitecore application all together.
 Then, document and audit all your features and functionality that touch the Sitecore application directly such as pipeline overrides, validation and validator overrides, workflow customisations, and even Sitecore UI customisations such as Sheer and SPEAK.
 This way, you can understand how each of the above are going to be impacted by newer versions of the Sitecore application itself.

 Create and document a good testing plan so that when you do upgrade, you understand what other core pieces of functionality on your website that absolutely must be tested in the event of any significant infrastructure or application change.
 These could include your navigation menu and how drop-downs work or search forms, any log-in functionality, any username, password resets, email campaigns if you're using EXM and marketing automation.